-Issue ID Description Workaround EN-162035 RealPresence Resource Manager Enterprise Sign-in from RealPresence Desktop does not check for valid IP format in the Server field.
+Issue ID Description Workaround EN-162035 Poly Clariti Manager Enterprise Sign-in from RealPresence Desktop doesn't check for a valid IP format in the Server field.
 None.
-EN-165915 Log into RealPresence Resource Manager from RealPresence Desktop Enterprise using Cyrillic/Chinese names fails.
+EN-165915 Logging in to Poly Clariti Manager from RealPresence Desktop Enterprise fails when using Cyrillic or Chinese names.
 None.
 EN-56996 From version 3.9, RealPresence Desktop is installed in the /Users/username/Applications folder.
 You can launch the application from the Launchpad.
 None.

-Issue ID Description Workaround EN-144583 RealPresence Web Suite and RealPresence Desktop are not showing the camera image when connect to a VMR conference.
+EN-144583 RealPresence Web Suite and RealPresence Desktop don't share the camera image when connect to a VMR conference.
 None.
-EN-163950 RealPresence Desktop and RealPresence Mobile do not receive content when in a VMR or point-to-point call.
-Use Polycom RealPresence DMA version 10.0.0.7 or higher.
+EN-163950 RealPresence Desktop and RealPresence Mobile don't receive content when in a VMR or point-to-point call.
+Use Poly RealPresence DMA version 10.0.0.7 or later.